 Guerrilla marketing is not gorilla marketing.
 Yet sometimes entrepreneurs get the two confused.
 I’ll be the first to admit there have been times I’ve beat my chest and screamed loudly in an attempt to get noticed.
 And although gorilla tactics are noisy, it doesn’t take long to discover they are also annoying.

 In case you are unclear about the difference between the two, here it is in a nutshell.
 Gorilla marketing is equivalent to yelling, shouting, pushing, and shoving to get noticed.
-It tends to be expensive because it cost a lot of money to yell your message louder than all the other gorillas out there.
+It tends to be expensive because it costs a lot of money to yell your message louder than all the other gorillas out there.
 Guerrilla marketing takes a different approach.
-Instead of investing boatloads of money, guerrilla marketers invest time, energy, imagination, and information to get the attention of their potential clients or customers.
+Instead of investing boatloads of money, guerrilla marketers invest time, energy, imagination, and information to get the attention of potential clients or customers.
 Volume has little to do with guerrilla marketing because the focus is on authentic connection.

-With that said, an excellent guerrilla marketing tool that is neither noisy or annoying is referrals.
+With that said, an excellent guerrilla marketing tool that is neither noisy nor annoying is referrals.
 Strong referrals allow you to market your services without beating your chest.
 In fact, raving fans end up beating their chests about you!

-This begs the question: What are some of the best ways to gain solid referrals.
+This begs the question: What are some of the best ways to gain solid referrals?

 5 Guerrilla Marketing Ideas for Gaining Referrals